Please help us share God's truths and hope in Christ.

 Still Only A Theory

-This theory about Jesus being born in the lower level of a house is quite possible and it’s very probable.
-But remember, it is still only a theory.
+This theory about Jesus being born in the lower level of a house is reasonably possible and very probable.
+But remember, it’s still only a theory.
 The Bible only tells that they were turned away from lodging in a guest chamber and that Jesus was laid in a manger.

 40+ Days Later

-We know that “when the days of [Mary’s] purification according to the law of Moses were accomplished, they brought [Jesus] to Jerusalem [about 10 miles from Bethlehem], to present him to the Lord [at the Temple].
-(Luke 2:22) This was more than 40 days after the birth of Jesus.
-Jesus’ circumcision would have been eight days after birth (Luke 2:21) and 33 days were required for Mary’s purification (Leviticus 12).
-It was only after these 40+ days that they went to the Temple in Jerusalem.
+We know that “when the days of [Mary’s] purification according to the law of Moses were accomplished, they brought [Jesus] to Jerusalem [about 10 miles from Bethlehem], to present him to the Lord [at the Temple] (Luke 2:22).
+Thirty-three days were required for Mary’s purification (Leviticus 12).
+So it would have been 40+ days after Jeus’ birth that they went to the Temple in Jerusalem.

 The Bible does not tell us where they stayed during those 40+ days.
 Perhaps, with the departure of the upper room guests, the homeowner (a relative?) may have had compassion and invited Mary, Joseph, and Jesus to move from the lower level to the upper room.